carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 **Note:** if you reinstall the setup you have to update the ServiceToken in your CloudFormation templates.

 #Usage

+##Overview
+This setup allows you to manage the majority of the API Gateway releated resource.
+Below you'll find (hopefully) exhaistive documentation on how to use each resource type.

+One thing that is not currently supported are API deployments.
+There is a bit of a catch-22 thing happening with the SDK and deployments where I can't create a stage without a deployment and I can create a deployment without a stage.
+I have this on the TODO list but for now you'll have to mange API deployment outside of this project.

+Also note that some resources may be flagged as experimental which means that they haven't been tested thouroghly.

+That said, on to what you can do.

 ##Create an API